kyrs/WISER/README.md

 ## Configuration
 1. In addition to the standard argument-based configuration used in previous work, additional configuration parameters have been provided in `config/`.

-2. The best hyperparameters for all drugs, including AUROC and AUPRC scores, have been provided in `config/best_hypm.json` with respect to the default seed used in `config/param_config.py`.